top of page

 Final Thoughts for Indy Women in Tech Week

-AI is a tool for change and just like calculators revolutionized education, AI will usher in smart, accessible tools.
-AI is already in search engines, customer service, and yes, our phones.
-The question is whether to fight it or embrace it and shape it.
-AI isn’t going anywhere so it is time for us to lead it or get out of the way.
-It is more than a trend; it is embedded in our future.
+AI is a tool for change.
+Just as calculators revolutionized education, AI will introduce smart, accessible tools.
+AI is already embedded in search engines, customer service, and our phones.
+The question is whether we will fight it or embrace it and shape it.
+AI isn’t going anywhere, so it’s time to lead it or step aside.
+It is more than a trend; it is part of our future.

-It is our job to identify and address bias, be in the room on the design teams, have a voice on how these tools can be used appropriately.
-Either we will be in the room where the scripts are written or the room where it happens, or we will be written into them.
+We must identify and address bias, be present on design teams, and have a voice in how these tools are used.
+We will either be in the room where the scripts are written or where the action happens, or we will be written into them.

-As we celebrate Indy Women in Tech Week, let’s move beyond hashtags and headlines to understand what AI is and what it is not.
-That means approaching this technology with a healthy dose of skepticism, coding with compassion, and implementing with inclusion.
+As we celebrate Indy Women in Tech Week, let’s move beyond hashtags and headlines.
+We need to understand what AI is and what it is not.
+This means approaching this technology with skepticism, coding with compassion, and implementing with inclusion.

 — Dr. Carlotta Berry, NoireSTEMinist®